island-is/island.is/libs/nest/config/README.md

 })
 ```

-Validation ensures:
+This is especially useful for:

-- Configuration values are valid (e.g., URLs).
+- Validating that configuration values are valid (URLs, regex, etc).
-- Correct types for JSON-parsed values.
+- Validating the type of values parsed by the `*JSON` helpers.
-- Better TypeScript types for JSON-parsed values.
+- Providing better TypeScript types for values parsed by the `*JSON` helpers.

-If validation fails, the process stops with detailed errors.
+If configuration validation fails, the process is stopped with an error similar to this:

+> SomeModule is not configured.
+Validation failed with the following errors:
+>
+> - url is not a string.
+> - ttl is not a number.

 ## Advanced Functionality

-### Optional Configurations
+### Optional Config

-Modules that depend on optional configs can use the `isConfigured` property.
-Import the config definition with `registerOptional()` to make it optional.
+If you have a module that can depend on a config optionally, it can use the `isConfigured` property to check if the config is provided.
+Then, in the module's imports, import the config definition with `registerOptional()`.
+This allows for a complete config to be optional, but if some property is provided, all required properties need to be provided.

-**Usage:**
+_Warning: Only optional configs should be imported in the module itself.
+Required config should be loaded in the root module using the `ConfigModule.forRoot(...)`._

+Checking if config is provided:

 ```ts
 import { Inject } from '@nestjs/common'